- Docs

 - Future updates just work

 The Package is tiny (~9KB) regardless of how big your plugin is.
-The actual plugin downloads happen on the user's server—not while they're sipping coffee on McDonald's WiFi.
+The actual plugin downloads happen on the user's server network—not through spotty WiFi of their neighborhood café.

 That's It